-- 1. From the Home screen, press MENU.
+- 1. Press the MENU key.

 - 2. Under System, select Communication.

 - 3. Select the LAN tab.

-- For TCP/IP Mode, select Auto.
+- 4. For TCP/IP Mode, select Auto.

 - 5. Select Apply Settings to save your settings.

 Set up manual LAN configuration

 If necessary, you can set the IP address on the instrument manually.